 Here are two examples of how major companies have chosen to implement socially responsible actions in their business operations.

-Johnson and Johnson (NYSE: JNJ), the medical device corporation, has pursued social responsibility in a couple of primary ways.
-First, they have made a firm commitment to move toward and sustain obtaining their energy needs from renewable energy sources, such as wind power.
-Second, they have extended charitable work that provides clean water in areas of the world where it is in short supply.
+Johnson and Johnson (NYSE: JNJ), the medical device corporation, has pursued social responsibility in a couple of ways.
+First, they made a firm commitment to move towards obtaining their energy needs from renewable energy sources, such as wind power.
+Second, they have supported charity projects that provide clean water in areas of the world where it is in short supply.

 Social Responsibility – Best Practices for Companies

-As the practice of social responsibility by corporations has become more widespread, some best practices for companies to follow have been recognized.
+As the practice of social responsibility by corporations has become more widespread, some best practices have been recognized.

-When companies engage in charitable giving, their socially responsible practices appear to be easier to implement and sustain and to garner a better public response when they are related to the company’s core business operations.
-For example, a food company will generally do better to make contributions to local food banks or homeless shelters than to, say, simply make monetary donations to general charities.
+When a company’s socially responsible practices are incorporated or integrated into their core business operations, they tend to be easier to implement, to sustain, and will garner a better public response.
+For example, a food company will have more success donating surplus food to local food banks or homeless shelters than to, say, simply make monetary donations to various charities.

 Criticisms of Corporate Social Responsibility

-The increasing practices of corporate social responsibility are not without critics and detractors.
-The corporate social responsibility movement draws fire on several grounds.
+The spread of corporate social responsibility is not without critics and detractors.
+The corporate social responsibility movement draws fire from several different grounds.

-The first ground for criticism is that many companies, in focusing on social responsibility, detract from what should be their primary focus – generating profits for shareholders.
+The first, is that many companies in focusing on social responsibility, become distracted from their primary focus – generating profits for shareholders.
 The critics often argue that pursuing socially responsible practices is making the overall economy less efficient.

 Other critics fault the genuineness of some corporate social responsibility efforts, writing them off as mere public relations stunts with little positive impact on society.
-It is a common criticism when companies engage in a “one-off” charitable contribution rather than in sustained socially friendly operations.
+This is a common criticism when companies engage in a “one-off” charitable contribution rather than having integrated socially responsible operations.